 Digital Object Identifier (DOI)

 Chin, Kingsley R.; Reis, Marco T.; Reyes, Phillip M.; Newcomb, Anna G.U.; Neagoe, Anda; Gabriel, Josue P.; Sung, Roger D.; and Crawford, Neil R., "Stability of transforaminal lumbar interbody fusion in the setting of retained facets and posterior fixation using transfacet or standard pedicle screws" (2015).
-Neurobiology.
+Translational Neuroscience.
 749.